 Within a few short months of its emergence, COVID-19 pushed the entire world into crisis.
-The world is experiencing the first decline in human development since UNDP started measurement 30 years ago.
-Going by current projections, by 2030, one in four people will live in a crisis context.
-Among them, 75 percent will live in extreme poverty and 38 percent will be children.
+According to UNDP’s 2020 Human Development Report, the world is experiencing its first decline in human development since UNDP started measurement 30 years ago.
+Already in 2020, nearly 75 per cent of people living in fragile contexts experienced extreme poverty, with 38 per cent of that population being children.
+By current OECD projections, in 2030, roughly one in four people will live in a fragile context.

 This stark and powerful reminder compelled UNDP to rethink how we work in responding to and preventing crises.
 Over the course of the next four months, UNDP aims to shine a spotlight on the most urgent action required to support those living in crisis to move towards sustainable development.
 In the face of this development emergency, business as usual is just not enough.
 Bold and agile new approaches are needed that can rapidly respond to evolving drivers of crisis and catalyze transformative change.

 The Dialogue series will be organized under five dimensions: Development for peace, for prosperity, for planet, for people, and Partnerships for development.